Targeting cancer with therapeutic bullets

 What is a typical dose size for Targeted Alpha Radiotherapy’?

 A study has been carried out to establish the effective dose of the alpha-immuno-conjugate bismuth-213-DTPA-9.2.27.
 In a study of 22 patients with melanoma, the treatment was of the activity range of 55 MBq to 947MBq.
 This dose size proved to be safe with no adverse side effects during the clinical trials.

-The Open Medscience Blog is a platform for medical professionals to discuss aspects of diagnostic imaging.
-The Open Medscience Blog Articles are the opinions of the author(s) and not necessarily those of the Journal of Diagnostic Imaging in Therapy.You Are Here: Home » alpha » Targeted Radionuclide Therapy
+The Open Medscience Blog is a publishing platform for healthcare professionals to discuss aspects of medical imaging modalities and therapy including the areas of radiology, ultrasound, CT scanning, MR imaging, nuclear medicine and radiation therapy.You Are Here: Home » alpha » Targeted Radionuclide Therapy